 Josephine Holloway was instrumental in desegregating the Girl Scout Council of Cumberland Valley, known today as Girl Scouts of Middle Tennessee.

-In 1942, Holloway established Troop 200 – Nashville’s first African American Girl Scout troop.
-She was also the first black professional Girl Scout employee in Middle Tennessee – serving as a field advisor, district director, and camp director.
+In 1942, Holloway established Troop 200 – Nashville’s first Black Girl Scout troop.
+She was also the first Black professional Girl Scout employee in Middle Tennessee – serving as a field advisor, district director, and camp director.

-When Holloway’s requests to start official troops for African American girls were finally granted, the momentum led to 13 new troops in 18 months.
+When Holloway’s requests to start official troops for Black girls were finally granted, the momentum led to 13 new troops in 18 months.

 In 1955, Camp Holloway, named after Josephine Groves Holloway, opened its grounds in Millersville, Tennessee.